dzoricic/basket/readme.md

 ## Introduction

-The goal of this project is to showcase a simple backend application using spring boot framework, maven, simple dockerization and h2 database.<br/>
+The goal of this project is to showcase a simple backend application using spring boot framework, maven, simple dockerization and postgresql db.
-There will be another project for frontend part in React with TypeScript coming soon.

 ## Content
 I will use this paragraph to showcase features added to the application